vishalghule7/simple-pokemon-cards/README.md

 2. **Navigate to the Project Directory:**
    - This helps the user navigate to the project folder after cloning.
 3. **Install Dependencies:**
-   - The command to install all required dependencies using `npm`.
+   - The command to install all required dependencies using `npm i`.
 4. **Run the Development Server:**
    - Instructions to start the development server using `npm run dev`.